avajs/ava/docs/01-writing-tests.md

 ## Callback support

+*👉 AVA 4 removes support for `test.cb()` and `t.end()`.*

-AVA supports using `t.end` as the final callback when using Node.js-style error-first callback APIs.
+AVA 3 supports using `t.end` as the final callback when using Node.js-style error-first callback APIs.
 AVA will consider any truthy value passed as the first argument to `t.end` to be an error.
 Note that `t.end` requires "callback mode", which can be enabled by using the `test.cb` chain.

 ```js
 test.cb('data.txt can be read', t => {